-World Cup 2022: Which major football players are missing FIFA tournament?
+World Cup 2022: which major football players are missing FIFA tournament?

 RACE AGAINST TIME

-The following players are injured but fighting to get fit and be considered for selection.
+The following players are injured but fighting to get fit for the tournament.

 SADIO MANE (SENEGAL)